Review the following DEI affiliates, support materials, organizations, and partners.

 - By 2028: 150/150 Mbps all residents and businesses

-The Department of Commerce has also created digital equity forums, funded digital navigator programs, and provided drive-in hotspots for areas without connectivity.
+The Department of Commerce has also created a digital equity forum, funded digital navigator programs, and provided drive-in hotspots for areas without connectivity.

 Funded through House Bill 1365, the OSPI EdTech department supported districts across the state in shoring up the 1:1 programs, adopting and training the use of inclusive and adaptive technologies, and having the support staff to fund those initiatives.